ScyPyna/ENTWINE-Lab/Wiki/01_Lab/Protocols/README.md

 ## 🧪 1 M Potassium Phosphate Stock Solution (pH 7.2, for TAP Medium)

 ### 🎯 Purpose
 Preparation of 1 M potassium phosphate stock solution for use in TAP medium.
+The Potassium Phosphate Stock Solution provides phosphate ions and helps buffer the pH.
 ---

 ### 📋 Materials (for 100 mL)